Jude Cook

-Jude Cook (born 25 August 1968) is a British writer and musician.
-He was a guitarist and singer for the band Flamingoes between 1993-2008.
+Jude Cook (born 25 August 1968) is a British novelist.
+He was a guitarist and singer for the band Flamingoes from 1993 to 2008.
 His first novel Byron Easy (2013) was followed by Jacob's Advice (2020).
 In 2025, he founded the UK-based independent small press Conduit Books.

-Early life and education
+Early life

 Jude Cook was born in Hitchin, Hertfordshire.
-He studied English literature at University College London.
+He studied English Literature at University College London.

 Musical career

 In 1993, Cook founded the indie rock band Flamingoes with his twin brother, James Cook.
 They made two albums, Plastic Jewels (1995) and Street Noise Invades the House (2007).
 The band was dissolved in 2008.

 Literary career

 Cook's first novel Byron Easy was published by William Heinemann in February 2013.
 The Daily Mail described it as 'Razor sharp...
 An exuberant debut'.
 Six years later, he published Jacob's Advice (2020).

 Cook has written for The Guardian, the Times Literary Supplement, The Spectator and Literary Review among others.
 His radio plays Thousand Cranes (2020, dramatised from the novel by Yasunari Kawabata) and The Rival (2021) were broadcast on BBC Radio 3 and BBC Radio 4.

-He is also an editor for The Literary Consultancy and holds a PhD in The Contemporary Novel from the University of Kent.
-He currently teaches Creative Writing at the University of Westminster.